torognes/swarm/README.md

 - reduce/eliminate linuxisms to improve portability

 swarm 3.2.0:
-- swarm can be compiled on a BSD or a Windows system
+- swarm can be compiled natively on a BSD or a Windows system

 swarm 4.0.0:
 - drop compatibility with GCC 4 and GCC 5 (late-2024 GCC 8 will become